 The first IBD Standards were created in 2009, following on from the first audit of IBD Services in 2006 by the Royal College of Physicians which highlighted large variations in standards of care.
 They were then updated in 2013 and now underpin the 2015 NICE quality standard on IBD.

 For the first time, IBD services will be assessed against the statements, through both an IBD Benchmarking Tool and IBD Patient Survey.
 People living with the conditions will be able to say anonymously what their IBD service is doing well and things they could do better.

 Take a look at the IBD UK website, where you’ll be able to see the full list of IBD Standards, read blogs from healthcare professionals and people living with the conditions and find out more about the IBD Patient Survey…

 Is care improving?

-However, data from the audit also shows a lack of psychological and dietetic support and a need for more coordinated care and faster response when people have a flare up.
+However, there is still much to be done and there are key challenges both IBD services and people living with the conditions face.
+There is a lack of psychological support, and a need for more coordinated care and faster response when people have a flare up.

 There is still a way to go – but the IBD Standards are producing tangible improvements in the care of people with Crohn’s and Colitis.
 The weight and authority of the 17 organisations in IBD UK working together will create a significant impact and influence decision making.